deleterium/SmartC/README.md

 To empower developers, allowing them to create complex and highly optimized smart contracts.

 ## Usage
-[Run on gitpages](https://deleterium.github.io/SmartC/v0.3/index.html) latest stable version.
-Optionally download project to your computer and open file `index.html` of desired version in your browser.
-After compiling, information to create the AT is presented and it is possible to deploy on your own local node.
+[Run on gitpages](https://deleterium.github.io/SmartC/stable/index.html) latest stable version.
+Optionally download project to your computer and open file `index.html` of stable folder in your browser.
+After compiling, information to create the Smart Contract is presented and it is possible to deploy on your own local node.
+For old versions: [v0.1](https://smartc.deleterium.info/v0.1/) [v0.2](https://smartc.deleterium.info/v0.2/)

 ## FAQ
 Some information and explanation about the project for users that aren't programmers can be found on [Non-Technical FAQ](https://deleterium.github.io/SmartC/docs/Non-Technical-FAQ);